Life did not take over the world by combat,

 —Lynn Margulis

-We are committed to slow processes that might be considered akin to composting, we are mapping and unmapping shared interests across diverse conditions.
-We are attentive to the metabolic connections across places between ancient and ancestral food practices and we believe that connection to food, land and waterways is allied with practices of culture.
-We want to find ways to understand and share these connections without collapsing the differences and struggles that also exist.
+FAR is committed to slow cultural work.
+We are attentive to the metabolic connections across diverse contexts, acknowledging that the relation to food, land, and waterways is allied with practices of culture.
+As the network maps and unmaps shared interests, we want to create ways to understand and share these connections without collapsing the differences and struggles that also exist.

-We acknowledge the traditional custodians of the land and waters on which convenors of the FAR Network are situated, the people of the Woi Wurrung and Boon Wurrung language groups of the Kulin Nations.
-We extend our respect to the Ancestors and Elders of First Peoples on unceeded and colonised lands across all of the territories on which we practice.
+We acknowledge the Traditional Custodians of the Kulin lands and waters on which convenors of the FAR Network are situated and we extend our respect to the Ancestors and Elders of First Peoples on unceeded and colonised lands across all of the territories on which we practice.